simon-stahlberg/mimir/README.md

   Mimir uses the [Loki](https://github.com/drexlerd/Loki) parser for handling PDDL files.
   Loki defines the grammar using the [Boost](https://www.boost.org/) library, enabling it to generate highly informative error messages for syntactically incorrect input.

+- **PDDL Normalization:**
+  The library implements a normalization step of the input PDDL, mostly based on the method presented in section four of the paper [*"Concise finite-domain representations for PDDL planning tasks by Malte Helmert"*](https://ai.dmi.unibas.ch/papers/helmert-aij2009.pdf).

 - **Lifted Successor Generator:**
   The library implements a lifted successor generator based on the method presented in the paper [*"Lifted Successor Generation by Maximum Clique Enumeration"* by Simon Ståhlberg (ECAI 2023)](https://ebooks.iospress.nl/doi/10.3233/FAIA230516).
   This generator natively supports `:strips` and `:negative-preconditions`, while other precondition features are compiled away.